Toonu/WRSR-Translation-Editor/README.md

 - Load an existing `.btf` file.
 - Edit the translations.
 - Save the modified `.btf` file.
+- If you have translation excel file where the executable is, you can type its name (or path from the executable) to rename the translations via the convert button.

 **Remember to make a backup of the file you want to edit.**